Clinical Work

 When the issue is no longer only performance.

-When anxiety, mood, identity, relationships, grief, shame, or old relational patterns are shaping the work.
+When anxiety, mood, burnout, identity conflict, grief, shame, or relational patterns are shaping the work.

 When insight exists, but the pattern keeps returning.